There’s something about crème brûlée. Even the words sound fancy. It’s the sort of dish you expect to find at swanky French restaurants.

 - You don’t need to own a kitchen torch to create the iconic crackly sugar top.
 This version offers two methods – with a kitchen torch or under the broiler.
 Both achieve the same result.
 But under the broiler, the crème brûlée comes out dark and caramelized.
 I call this the “Basque” version.

-- Let the custard set for several hours in the fridge before brûléeing the top, or you will end up with soup custard.
+- Give the custard time to set.
+Let the ramekins chill for AT LEAST two hours before brûléeing the top, or you will end up with soup custard.
 And no one likes soupy custard.